DAY 2 – At a Glance

 + Will the event be live-streamed?

-YES, not only will the event be livestreamed on both days but for both ‘In Person’ and ‘Virtual’ delegates there will be access to high quality recordings shortly after the event.
+YES, not only will the event be livestreamed on all three days but for both 'In Person' and 'Virtual' delegates there will be access to high quality recordings shortly after the event.
+These recordings will be available for three months.

 + Can I mix In Person and Virtual registrations?